SebGSX/Machine-Learning-Sample/README.md

 Tests are provided to make changing the code easier, which facilitates learning activities.

+## Notes on the Code

+While I don't like tightly coupling code, it is necessary in this context.
+For example, the dataset manager is tightly coupled to KaggleHub and Pandas.
+At the time of writing, Python doesn't support interfaces.
+While I could use duck typing or an abstract base class, doing so would overcomplicate the code by burying the tight coupling under layers of indirection.
+This would make the code harder to understand and maintain without the benefit of solving the issue.

 ## Sample Datasets

 The following datasets are used in the code: